elk-audio/elk-docs/documents/sensei_configuration_format.md

 ## Sensors/Controllers

-Sensei needs information about the sensor or physical device is connected to the pins, and how it should handle data to/from those sensors.
-It uses this information and informs the hardware frontend about the various physical devices and the pins to which they are connected to.
+Sensei needs information about the sensor/controller that is connected to the pins, and how it should handle data to/from those sensors.
+It uses this information and informs the hardware frontend about the various sensors/controllers and the pins to which they are connected to.

 For this reason, the Sensei json config file should contain the definition of:
   1. A description of how Sensei should process the raw data from these sensors.
-  2. A description of the physical sensor and the pin(s) to which it is attached.
+  2. A description of the sensor/controller and the pin(s) to which it is attached.

 All sensors are defined in a `sensors` array field in the json file.
-Each entry describes how Sensei will handle that sensor and contains a `hardware` subfield which describes what physical device/sensor is connected.
+Each entry describes how Sensei will handle that sensor and contains a `hardware` subfield which declares what sensor/controller is connected.

-Sensei uses an abstract representation of all physical sensors, which can fall into any of the following categories.
+Sensei uses an abstract representation of all sensors/controllers, which can fall into any of the following categories.
 All sensor values are represented as a floating point number, whose range depends on these categories:

 1. `digital_input` - An input with only 2 possible values, on or off, useful for **single pin** button or switches.
 The sensor can have values 0.0 or 1.0.
 2. `range_input` - An input with multiple discrete values, i.e. a multi position switch or an LED array.
 Its range has to be specified explicitly using the `range` keyword.